hyf-Group2-fp/Just4Giving/planning/backlog.md

 ## Must-Haves

-> these will be the necessary user stories :
+> these will be the necessary user stories:

-#### the application personas :
+#### the application personas:

-- user (giver) I want to donate object(s) I don't need to the people in need.
+- user (giver) I want to donate object(s) I don't need to the people in need

-- user (needer) I want to search for object(s) I need .
+- user (needer) I want to search for object(s) I need

 #### Overview of the application:

-- As a user (giver) I want to open the landing page to get (read) more information about it.
+- As a user (giver) I want to open the landing page to get (read) more information about it

-- As a user (needer) I want to open the landing page to get (read) more information about it.
+- As a user (needer) I want to open the landing page to get (read) more information about it

-#### Make an account :
+#### Make an account:

-- As a user (giver) I want to make an account so, I will be able to access the application.
+- As a user (giver) I want to make an account so, I will be able to access the application

 - As a user (needer) I want to make an account so, I will be able to access the application

-#### Use the application :
+#### Use the application:

-- As a user (giver) I want to post information about goods I want to donate for people in need.
+- As a user (giver) I want to post information about goods I want to donate for people in need

 - As a user (needer) I want to search for goods I need

+#### Modify a post:

+- As a user (giver) I want to be able to modify my post(s)

+#### Delete a post:

+- As a user (giver) I want to be able to delete my post(s)

 #### Log out :

-- As a user (giver) I want to log out to keep my account secure.
+- As a user (giver) I want to log out to keep my account secure

-- As a user (needer) I want to log out to keep my account secure.
+- As a user (needer) I want to log out to keep my account secure

 ## Should-Haves